Luis Arraez Player Props: Marlins vs. Orioles

-On Saturday, Luis Arraez (batting .297 in his past 10 games) and the Miami Marlins face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+The Miami Marlins, including Luis Arraez (hitting .368 in his past 10 games, with three doubles, three walks and four RBI), take on starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Orioles.
+He racked up four hits (going 4-for-5 with a double and an RBI) in his last appearance against the Orioles.

 Luis Arraez Game Info & Props vs. the Orioles